awslabs/aws-icons-for-plantuml/README.md

 !include path/to/AWSCommon.puml
 ```

-:exclamation: The `!includeurl` is deprecated recent versions of PlantUML.
+:exclamation: The `!includeurl` is deprecated in recent versions of PlantUML.
 Now `!include` can be used with local file paths *or* URLs.
 Please see the [Preprocessing](http://plantuml.com/preprocessing) notes for usage.

 After inclusion of the `AWSCommon.puml` file, there are two different ways to reference resources: